Should you be using AI to manage your health in 2026?

 Instead of: “What supplements should I take for fatigue?”

 Try: “What are the common causes of fatigue?
-What would help me figure out which might be relevant?”
+What would help me figure out which might be relevant to me?”

 Instead of: “Is magnesium better than melatonin for sleep?”

 Try: “What are magnesium and melatonin each doing for sleep?
-What makes them work differently?”
+What makes them suited to different situations?”

 Instead of: “Should I take probiotics?”